Stories about taking responsibility, finding freedom, daring to hope, living in harmony

 Directed by James O’Neil

-Funny and fast-paced, this “whodunit” is a hilarious mix of film noir and juicy spy novel, with a little Monty Python thrown in for good measure.
+Funny and fast-paced, this “whodunit” is a hilarious mix of film noir and a juicy spy novel, with a little Monty Python thrown in for good measure.
 Alfred Hitchcock’s The 39 Steps is a two-time Tony and Drama Desk Award-winning treat packed with nonstop laughs, over 150 zany characters (played by a ridiculously talented cast of four), mistaken identities, mishaps, an onstage plane crash, and good old-fashioned romance.
 Rubicon company member Joseph Fuqua stars as the dashing and debonair Richard Hanney.

 “A perfect soufflé… fast and frothy, performed by a cast of four that seems like a cast of thousands…theatre at its finest.”
 New York Times